poorvi1910/Web/ctf_writeups/AsisCTF'24.md

   - Disallowed substring (case-insensitive): meta, link, src, data, href, svg, :, %, &, \, //
 - CSP: default-src 'none'; base-uri 'none'; frame-ancestors 'none'
 - A new token is issued each time a URL is reported to the admin bot.
-- You need to steal the token within 60 seconds
+- You need to construct a stable oracle to ensure the leak process completes within 60 seconds.
+- An XS-Leak depending on the browser's busy state tends to be unstable and takes a long time.

 ### Solution
 - **The pattern attribute**:

   When specified, is a regular expression which the input's value must match for the value to pass constraint validation.

+  When a user enters data in an input field, the browser checks if the input matches the regular expression in the pattern.
+This process is computational and can be exploited for ReDoS (Regular Expression Denial of Service) attacks in certain cases.